ShimmyMySherbet/YoutubeDownloader/README.md

 **NOTE:** This project does not download music from spotify, it merely finds the song on YouTube utilising data from spotify such as artist name, song title and song duration.

-To view screen shots of this project, got to the [User Interface Wiki Page](https://github.com/ShimmyMySherbet/YoutubeDownloader/wiki/User-Interface)
+To view screen shots of this project, got to the [Wiki Page](https://github.com/ShimmyMySherbet/YoutubeDownloader/wiki)

 It is recomeneded to go over the contents of the [Wiki](https://github.com/ShimmyMySherbet/YoutubeDownloader/wiki) pior to usage.
 (NOTE: Wiki out of date.
 I will get around to updating it.)